- Find Out How To Reduce The Risk of Eczema by Almost 50% - November 10, 2023

-Luckily for us, another mother we know, Mother Nature, is one very wise woman.
-She has crafted some beautiful herbs that can help to give you the extra resilience you need to check off that to-do list, without losing your sanity.
+Luckily for us, another mother we know (Mother Nature) is one very wise woman.
+She has crafted some beautiful herbs that can help to give busy Mums the extra resilience they need to check off that to-do list, while juggling work load and ‘stay at home’ lock downs…. without losing your sanity.

 My Five Herbs for Busy Mums

 Rhodiola rosea is a wonderful all round adaptogenic herb.
 Considerable evidence has shown Rhodiola to be effective in improving mental and physical performance and reducing fatigue.

 Withania somnifera is often described as a big, warm hug.
 It is less stimulating than some herbs in this list, instead offering a gentle kind of assistance.
 It has an anti-stess action and also works to modulate the immune system.
 When we are busy and stressed, high cortisol levels can suppress our immune system response.
 Withania is helpful in reducing the chance of infections during these times.

 Eleutherococcus senticosus (Siberian ginseng) has been show to have a modulating effect on stress hormones.
 When stress hormones are high it has a lowering effect and when they are low, it has an enhancing effecting, giving us that extra boost we need to get through a busy day.
 It too has immune-modulating qualities.

 Schisandra chinensis is one of my favourite herbs for adding an extra skip to your step.
 It has been shown to reduce fatigue and debility, improve our response to stressors and enhance mental performance and concentration.
 As an added bonus, it also enhances phase I and II liver detoxification pathways.